etiennedub/pyk4a/README.md

 ## Prerequisites
 The [Azure-Kinect-Sensor-SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) is required to build this library.
-To use the SDK, refer to the installation instructions [here](https://github.com/microsoft/Azure-Kinect-Sensor-SDK).
+To use the SDK, refer to the installation instructions [here](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md).

 ## Install

 ### Linux

+Linux specific installation instructions [here](https://docs.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download#linux-installation-instructions)

+Install both packages `libk4a<major>.<minor>` and `libk4a<major>.<minor>-dev`.
+The latter contains the headers and CMake files to build pyk4a.

 Make sure your `LD_LIBRARY_PATH` contains the directory of k4a.lib